Blaze Bayley: Partnership with Absolva

 The concluding part of the trilogy, The Redemption of William Black, was released in March 2018, co-written predominantly by the Bayley/Appleton partnership.

 During these years, the touring and recording band was cemented from the ranks of Absolva – Chris Appleton (guitar and backing vocals), Martin McNee (drums), Karl Schramm (bass and backing vocals).
 World tours have accompanied each full metal release.

 In November 2018, a second classical acoustic album December Wind was released featuring guest guitarist Thomas Zwijsen.

 In March 2019, a double live album and DVD, Live in France, was released, as recorded at the famous Chez Paulette venue near Nancy, France.

 The 25th anniversary of Blaze Bayley joining Iron Maiden was marked in 2019.
 To help celebrate this milestone, a series of festival appearances occurred featuring a setlist selected exclusively from his two studio albums with Iron Maiden – X-Factor and Virtual XI.
 For these performances, Luke Appleton of Iced Earth was drafted in as second guitarist.
 The most prominent of these performances was at Sweden Rock Festival and Rock the Coast (Spain).

 In April 2020, a double live album and DVD, Live in Czech, was released, as recorded at the venue Melodka in Brno, Czech Republic.

 Recent events

 On 15 December 2020, it was announced on Blaze Bayley's website and social media that pre-order had started for Blaze's new studio album War Within Me.
 This was the first full-length Blaze Bayley full metal studio album outside the Infinite Entanglement trilogy for almost ten years.
 Bayley has continued to work with the British heavy metal musicians from Absolva.
 The album was released digitally on 9 April 2021 and soon after the physical version was released.
-On February 23, 2024 a new album is announced: Circle Of Stone, anticipated by digital singles Rage, the title track and Mind Reader.
+On February 23, 2024 a new album was announced: Circle Of Stone, anticipated by digital singles Rage, the title track and Mind Reader.
+Circle of Stone released on February 23, 2024.

+On April 2, 2025, Blaze announced he would be releasing a 25th anniversary vinyl edition of Silicon Messiah, accompanied by a European tour throughout 2025 and later extended into 2026.